 - Do you know who the sender is?

 - Does the link redirects to the URL is known to you?
-It can also be a wordpress redirect hack
+It can also be a redirection hack

 It is better to ask questions and do a quick search to see if this is really legitimate.
 Even the best WordPress user can be compromised when the email is so familiar and looks like what they might receive on a regular basis.